deropty/PiT/README.md

 ## Results in the Paper
-The results of MARS and iLIDS-VID are provided.
+The results of MARS and iLIDS-VID are trained using one 24G NVIDIA GPU and provided below.
+You can change the parameter `DATALOADER.P` in yml file to decrease the GPU memory cost.

 | Model | Rank-1@MARS | Rank-1@iLIDS-VID |
 | --- | --- | --- |